We Can Enjoy Sex Despite Having Multiple Sclerosis

 Used to enjoy being on top but your legs are too weak now?
 Online sex toy sites sell a kind of sling chair with short legs and a hole in the middle of the seat so you can be on top without tiring your legs.

 Ever try using restraints, ladies?
 Kinky, yes, but this particular technique functions like traction and can take the pressure off crampy, spastic legs by suspending them over your torso.
-An inexpensive way to do it is looping old belts around the knees and fastening them to the headboard.
+An inexpensive way to do can be looping old belts around the knees and fastening them to the headboard.
 You can relax your legs and focus more on what’s happening elsewhere.

-Watching porn online can also be very helpful.
+Watching porn online may also be very helpful.
 Of course, I only watch it for the articles.

 We don't have to sacrifice sexuality